RoseauTechnologies/Roseau_Load_Flow/.github/ISSUE_TEMPLATE/bug_report.md

 from roseau.load_flow import *

 # Your code here
-# Please do not add username/or password here
+# Please do not add username, password or API keys here
 ```

 **Expected behavior**